-These terms include profit rate, authorised amount or term.
-The original facility is derecognized and the new facility is recognised at its fair value.
-The difference between the carrying value of the derecognized asset and the fair value of the new asset is recognised in the statement of profit or loss and other comprehensive income.
+These terms include profit rate, authorized amount or term.
+The original facility is derecognized and the new facility is recognized at its fair value.
+The difference between the carrying value of the derecognized asset and the fair value of the new asset is recognized in the statement of profit or loss and other comprehensive income.